- U.S.-China trade exploded in the two decades after China joined the World Trade Organization in 2001.

 Labor and human rights violations.
 The United States has long been critical of China on human rights issues, and U.S. labor groups have persistently complained about poor working conditions in China.
 These concerns have resurfaced on the trade agenda in recent years with reports of forced labor in Xinjiang, where China is repressing millions of Uyghurs.

 At the heart of the trade conflict are the two countries’ competing economic systems.
 As journalist Paul Blustein details in his book Schism: China, America, and the Fracturing of the Global Trading System, Chinese officials enthusiastically implemented Beijing’s WTO commitments at first, engineering a profound transformation of the economy and legal system.
 But even as China liberalized its economy in some ways—giving rise to a thriving private sector—it never fully embraced the invisible hand of the market.
-The state, dominated by the Chinese Communist Party, oversees the economy in unique ways [PDF], including through centralized management of state-owned enterprises, control over financial institutions, and a powerful economic planning commission.
+The state, dominated by the Chinese Communist Party, oversees the economy through centralized management of state-owned enterprises, control over financial institutions, and a powerful economic planning commission.
 China’s leaders say their system is necessary to improve the lives of the Chinese people and is in line with the economic strategies used by Western countries at similar stages of development.

 CFR’s Jennifer Hillman says China has perfected the model of obtaining Western technology; it uses it to develop domestic companies into giants, and then unleashes them into the world market—at which point foreign companies can no longer compete.
 Hillman cites 5G networks as an example of an industry in which China dominates.
 “You start to see how big a problem it is to try to live in this world in which China owns more and more markets and you can’t get in,” she says.
 The United States has been the most vocal critic of Chinese trade practices, but other countries including European Union (EU) members and Japan share these concerns.